Flux Pro API Pricing and Code Examples: A Complete Developer Guide

 Cost Estimation

 For a batch of 1,000 standard-resolution images per month via Black Forest Labs direct, expect roughly $30.
 The same batch through DeepInfra runs about $70.
-Through Wireflow's Pro plan, it falls within the included monthly credits alongside access to additional models for tasks like content generation and image editing.
+Through Wireflow's Pro plan, it falls within the included monthly credits alongside access to additional models for tasks like batch image generation and image editing.

 Getting Started: Authentication and Setup